Derrick Rowland

-Derrick Rowland (born June 21, 1959) is a retired American professional basketball player who is the head coach of the Potawatomi Fire.
-He previously worked as the head coach of the Albany Patroons of The Basketball League (TBL).
+Derrick Rowland (born June 21, 1959) is a retired American professional basketball player who is in his second stint as the head coach of the Albany Patroons of The Basketball League (TBL).
+He previously worked as the head coach of the Potawatomi Fire of TBL in the Fire's inaugural season (2022).
 Born in Brookhaven, New York, during his playing career, he was a 6'5" tall, 195-pound shooting guard.

 College career

 Rowland completed college at State University of New York at Potsdam.
-He averaged 18.7 points and 8.8 rebounds to power Potsdam State to the NCAA Division III championship during the 1980-81 season.
+He averaged 18.7 points and 8.8 rebounds to power Potsdam State to the NCAA Division III championship during the 1980–81 season.

 Professional career

 Rowland was picked in the tenth round of the 1981 NBA draft by the Denver Nuggets, in the National Basketball Association (NBA) draft.
-When he failed to make the Denver lineup, Rowland drifted to the Continental league, where he played for the Albany Patroons, for seven years.
+When he failed to make the Denver lineup, Rowland drifted to the Continental League, where he played for the Albany Patroons, for seven years.
+He won CBA championships with the Patroons in 1984 and 1988.
+He was selected to the All-CBA Second Team in 1986, All-Defensive Team in 1988, All-Defensive First Team in 1987 and All-Defensive Second Team in 1985.

-In 1981-82, Rowland averaged 7.3 points for the Rochester Zeniths, and was cut the next campaign, after playing only four games with the Albany club.
+In 1981–82, Rowland averaged 7.3 points for the Rochester Zeniths, and was cut the next campaign, after playing only four games with the Albany club.
 In March 1986, he was signed by the Milwaukee Bucks, as a free agent, and played 2 games with the Bucks, in the 1985-86 NBA season.